 Same Polarity

 The instantaneous direction of the induced emf in secondary or primary is the polarity of the transformer.
-If the instantaneous direction of induced secondary emf in two transformers is opposite to each other, the large circulating current flows from the secondary of the one transformer to the other.
+If the instantaneous direction of the induced secondary emf in two transformers is opposite to each other, a large circulating current flows from the secondary of one transformer to the other.
 In this condition, we can not run the transformers in parallel.

 We can find the polarity of the transformer by the vector group of the transformer.
 The transformers with the same vector group are the necessary condition for parallel operation.